The Ultimate China Cabinet Makeover (2023 DIY Tutorial & Video)

 There are several options to give you new uses for old hutches.
 Some include fancy bathroom storage, and craft room organization and I’ve even seen someone put led lighting for house plants inside each shelf to use it as a huge terrarium.

 Most of all I like the idea of using china cabinets to beautifully display decor items.
 People don’t register for china and crystal like they used to, but that doesn’t mean you can display some beautiful pieces in your china cabinet.
 Here’s a fabulous post by Kim at Savy Southern Style with lots of ideas on other uses for china cabinets instead of just dishes.

 So you have just finished your china cabinet and now it’s time to put all that wedding china and crystal in it.
 But what is the best way to arrange it???

 There are two things I would keep in mind when arranging dishes in a china cabinet.
 For one, symmetry is your best friend and two, don’t overdo it.
 In other words, don’t try to fit every single piece of china you own inside of it or it will look cluttered and dated instead of fresh and classy.

 Take inventory of what you have and start by putting some plates in the back.
 Go for symmetry which makes this process MUCH easier.

-Now, put in some of your larger or more important pieces in and then use coffee cups and glasses as filler on the sides.
+Now, put in some of your larger or more important pieces, and then use coffee cups and glasses as fillers on the sides.
 I promise it is easy once you get started.
 For more inspiration, here are some great china cabinet display ideas with pictures!

 Can a Hutch Without Glass Still Be Refinished?